Available with Production Mapping license.

 - Click the cell next to Azimuth and type the azimuth value.

-The azimuth is the angle at which the output coordinate is going to be calculated.
+The azimuth is the angle at which the output coordinate will be calculated.
 The default unit is degrees.

 - Click the cell next to Distance and type the distance value.